Infinidoge/Ralsei-Rewritten/README.md

 ### The Fluffiest bot on Discord
 ###### This is the rewritten version of Ralsei (Infinidoge/Ralsei repository on github)

-This new version does not have much now, but in the future it will have a fully fledged bot rewritten from the old version, with the same and new commands!
+Currently, this version has updated forms of the commands of the old version, except rewritten to the rewritten version.
+They are implemented using cogs, with their own classes to group commands.